|

 you it is safe," said the elf.
 "Come, melmenya."

-As they clambered through the gap in the rubble wall, Legolas
+As they were clambering through the gap in the rubble wall, Legolas

 suddenly held up his hand and listened intently.
 "They are